 Here is an example of the subdirectories and files underneath a typical backup directory.
 The --withtimestamp option creates a new subdirectory for each backup, named according to the timestamp of the job.
-This example shows a backup of the databases from an installation of the MySQL Enterprise Monitor product, which like MySQL Enterprise Backup is available to customers with MySQL Enterprise subscriptions.
 The backups contain the files for the InnoDB system tablespace, .idb, .frm, .MYD, .MYI, .CSV, and .CSM files representing table and index data from various storage engines, and .par and #P# files representing partitioned tables.